 Postgraduate Certificate in Education Post 14 (Education and Training) (PGCE) – 2 years

 Do you want to become a fully qualified teacher in the FE and Skills sector?
 Are you teaching KS4 in a school?
-Or are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?
-This course will take your career forward.
+Are you pursuing a teaching career in a college or prison, with a training provider or in the voluntary sector?
+Then this course will take your career forward.